 Jane is the main point of parent contact during the summer.
 She grew up in Buffalo, NY, where she was an accomplished rower.
 She has a bachelor’s degree in political science from Fordham University and a master’s degree in education from Appalachian State University, and she is a former fifth-grade teacher.
 When not driving her four children all over North Carolina for soccer games, she can often be found running, biking, or swimming.

 Steve is the executive director of Camp Champions in Texas with his wife, Susie, and their four children: Wiley, Liam, Terrill, and Virginia.
 Though Steve resides in Texas, he plays a valuable and supportive behind-the-scenes role at Camp Pinnacle.
 After graduating from Davidson College, Steve worked on Wall Street before attending Harvard Business School, where he was a Baker Scholar.
 Steve has been featured in the Wall Street Journal and American Way publications, serves on the board of the American Camping Association, and is a featured blogger for Psychology Today.

 Fayssoux comes from a long line of Camp Pinnacle alumni.
 She spent her childhood summers at Pinnacle, and she joined our team in 2014 after spending five summers at Camp Laurel South in Casco, ME.
 Fayssoux grew up in Spartanburg, SC, and holds a bachelor’s degree in fine arts from Clemson University.
 She has lived in Chile, Spain, and the Virgin Islands and enjoys traveling and exploring different cultures.
 Fayssoux’s favorite camp activities include archery, arts and crafts, and baking with our chef, Richard.

-Amanda graduated from Appalachian State University, where she quickly became completely immersed in the outdoor adventure culture.
-She came to Camp Pinnacle after living in Boulder, CO, where she was an editor for Climbing and SNEWS magazines, and the marketing and social media specialist for a digital agency.
+Amanda joined the Camp Pinnacle team in 2014.
+Before, she lived in Boulder, CO, where she was an editor for Climbing and SNEWS magazines, and the marketing and social media manager for a digital agency.
 She earned a bachelor’s degree in communication from Appalachian State University, and credits App State for introducing her to the outdoors as a teenager.
-She grew up swimming and water skiing, and today is an avid rock climber, trail runner, and yoga teacher.
+She grew up swimming and water skiing, and today is an avid rock climber, trail runner, mountain biker, and yoga teacher.